yasmensarhan27/JetClustering-CP2P2024/Jet_Clustering_physics.md

 # Jet Clustering
 ## What Are Jets?
 [1](https://cms.cern/news/jets-cms-and-determination-their-energy-scale)
 "jets" refer to collimated hadrons produced during strong high-energy particle interactions, particularly in experiments conducted at particle accelerators.
-The partons (eg. produced quarks and gluons) hadronize creating hadrons which collimate together creating the ”Jets”
+The partons (eg. produced quarks and gluons) hadronize creating hadrons which are collimated together creating the ”Jets”

 ##What is Jet Clustering?
  Jet clustering is a computational process used in particle physics to identify and analyze jets.